haileytapia/portfolio/DiscordUserGuide.md

 ## User interface

-The main components of the interface include:
+There are three main components of Discord's interface:

 - Servers
 - Channels